Johnnie Walker Labels

 Johnnie Walker Gold

-JW Gold used to exist, was discontinued, and has been brought back into the fold in 2012 and is one of the softest, more subtle, and almost understated scotch whiskeys made by this distiller.
-Johnnie Walker recommends you drink it well chilled and right out of the refrigerator, and it is (by all accounts) a picture-perfect sipping whiskey.
+JW Gold used to exist, was discontinued, and has been brought back into the fold in 2012 and is one of the softest, more subtle, and almost understated scotch whiskies made by this distiller.
+The distillery recommends you drink it well chilled and right out of the refrigerator, and it is (by all accounts) a picture-perfect sipping whisky.

 Johnnie Walker Platinum

 Platinum was released by Johnnie Walker just a few short years ago, sitting just behind the “king of them all” in the Blue Label – something we will touch on in just a moment – as far as price and overall quality are concerned.

 This is an 18 year scotch with plenty of age behind it, and a lot of people prefer this particular label over almost all others, with the sole exception being the Blue Label.
 Smooth, smoky, and bold up front but with a very clean finish this is really something special.